Category: acne-prone skincare

 This went on for years.
 Literally years.

 I didn’t really start seeing improvement until I was eighteen.
 That’s when something clicked.
 I started actually reading about skincare instead of just doing what I was told.
 I learned that moisturizer wasn’t the enemy—it was the solution.
-I learned about the skin barrier and why it mattered.
-I learned that oily skin isn’t always because you have naturally oily skin; sometimes it’s because your skin is desperately thirsty and overcompensating.
+I learned about skin barrier repair and why it mattered.
+I discovered that oily skin isn’t always due to naturally oily skin; sometimes, it’s because your skin is desperately thirsty and overcompensating.

-By the time I was twenty-one, I’d done enough research to completely transform my approach.
-I ditched the Neutrogena cleanser.
-I stopped the benzoyl peroxide routine.
-I actually invested in a good moisturizer and started being gentle with my skin instead of punishing it.
+By the time I was twenty-one, I had done enough research to completely transform my approach.
+I ditched the Neutrogena cleanser, stopped the benzoyl peroxide routine, and actually invested in a good moisturizer.
+I began focusing on skin barrier repair, using gentle products instead of harsh treatments.

 The change was honestly shocking.
-When I finally started moisturizing consistently and stopped stripping my skin, the oil production normalized almost immediately.
+When I finally started moisturizing consistently and emphasized skin barrier repair, the oil production normalized almost immediately.
 Not completely gone—I still have combination skin, which is just my skin type—but manageable.
 The oil blotting sheets that used to be soaked by noon?
 I don’t even carry them anymore.
-I might blot once or twice if I’m having a particularly humid day, but it’s not the constant, desperate situation it used to be.

-Now, at my age I am now, I get compliments on my skin all the time.
+Now, at my age, I get compliments on my skin all the time.
 People ask me what I do, assuming I have some complicated ten-step routine or expensive products.
 The answer is so much simpler: I listen to my skin instead of punishing it.
+Skin barrier repair is at the center of everything i do.

 The biggest mistake I made wasn’t that I had acne—plenty of fourteen-year-olds do.
 The mistake was following advice from someone who didn’t explain why that advice worked, and then not questioning it when my skin started screaming that something was wrong.
 I spent seven years thinking I had naturally oily skin when really I just had a destroyed skin barrier.